21 genera

 Flowers: May-July

-Distribution: In the Olympic and Cascades mountains of Washington; British Columbia south to Oregon.
+Distribution: Occurring in the Olympics and Cascades Range in Washington; British Columbia to Oregon.

 Habitat: Alpine and subalpine ridges and talus slopes, sometimes found at lower elevations.